 The Top 5 Cities to Visit in Scotland

-But what cities should you actually prioritize on a trip to Scotland?
+But which cities should you prioritize on your trip to Scotland?
+Here are the top five cities that deserve a spot on your itinerary.

 The Top 5 Cities to Visit in Scotland